Adult Swim (Canada): As Showcase Action/Action (2001–2019)

 In November 2000, Alliance Atlantis was granted approval by the Canadian Radio-television and Telecommunications Commission (CRTC) for a new category 2 specialty service named "Action Television", which would be devoted to entertainment programming in the action genre.
 The channel launched on September 7, 2001, as Showcase Action, a spin-off of its analog specialty channel Showcase.

-On January 18, 2008, Alliance Atlantis's broadcasting assets were acquired by CW Media, a joint venture between Canwest and Goldman Sachs Capital Partners.
+On January 18, 2008, Alliance Atlantis's broadcasting assets were acquired by CW Media, a joint venture between Canwest and Goldman Sachs Alternatives.
 The channel was renamed Action on August 31, 2009.
 On October 27, 2010, the channel was acquired by Shaw Media as part of its acquisition of Canwest.
 By 2011, Action had begun to diverge from its original format, shifting more towards general entertainment and reality shows targeting male audiences.

 On May 1, 2015, a high definition feed of Action was launched.
 In 2016, Shaw Media was acquired by its sister company Corus Entertainment.